Homebrew/legacy-homebrew/SUPPORTERS.md

 ship (to avoid changes of address) so we can't ask for more names/URLs until then.

-These mind-blowing people supported our Kickstarter by giving us £450 or more:
+These mindblowing people supported our Kickstarter by giving us £450 or more:

 [![Hashrocket](https://s3.amazonaws.com/hashrocket-misc/hr_180x50.png)](http://hashrocket.com/)